lturnerbio/TURNER_Scripting_Project/README.md

 For this project I will write a script to run all of the necessary steps to trim, analyze, and assemble reads into a transcriptome for the gray snapper Lutjanus griseus.
 I am currently already working on this project in my lab, but for this class I will assemble all of the necessary code into a script that can be executed once.
 The script will be written in bash and will be run remotely on the Alabama supercomputer.
 If I have the time I will also run this script for another species (lane snapper Lutjanus synagris) that another member of my lab is working on to show that the script works for multiple species.

 All of the programs will be run on the Alabama Super Computer.

+Queue, time limits, memory limits, and processing cores will be listed on this readme as I have used them.
+They will vary based on the size of your data.
+All scripts were run on DMC.

 # The Players:

 # FastQC

 Provides great quality assessment of your reads.
 The program creates an HTML file with accompanying graphics to assess quality across your reads.
 We will run this program twice, once in the beginning and once after cutting the adapters from sequences.

+Ran using small queue, 4 cores, 4:00:00, 4gb memory limit.

 # CutAdapt